GW-Bootcamp-Project-Three/The-Crypt-Keeper/README.md

 Feeling lost and need some guidance?
 Cryptocurrency 101 is the place for you!
 <img width="1081" alt="Screen Shot 2021-03-07 at 8 43 32 PM" src="https://user-images.githubusercontent.com/71414243/110264096-75955c00-7f86-11eb-8abd-bf6796e17ad7.png">

-Our team has built a loop-up feauture on most of the popular cryptocurrency.
+Our team has built a look-up feauture on most of the popular cryptocurrency.
 <img width="1020" alt="Screen Shot 2021-03-07 at 8 43 50 PM" src="https://user-images.githubusercontent.com/71414243/110264131-8cd44980-7f86-11eb-8760-db1c9e732ec3.png">

 It also prodives important information regarding the cryptocurrency of your choice to get your mind thinking..